 Party or relevant jurisdiction Canada Title of project Rearing wild-origin IBoF Salmon smolts in marine netpens for release as adults to supplement stocking of Fundy National Park (FNP) Rivers.
 Objective of research project Experimentally supplement FNP spawning adult salmon populations to effective population size for one salmon generation (4-5years) and produce cohorts of naturally spawned and captive-free migrating smolts.
-Brief description of research project For approximately 5 years beginning in 2015, we intend to collect smolts from the wild in FNP and rear to grilse (1SW) stage in specialized marine net pens operated by the New Brunswick Aquaculture industry in the Bay of Fundy.
+Brief description of research project For approximately 5 years beginning in 2015, we intend to collect smolts or age 1+ parr from the wild in FNP and rear to maturity in specialized marine net pens operated by the New Brunswick Aquaculture industry in the Bay of Fundy.
 Fish will then be released back to their respective rivers as adults to spawn generations of migrating smolts which will be free of captive exposure and the known compromises to fitness in the wild.
 Throughout the program, annual collections will be planned to meet adult release targets of estimated minimum viable effective population size in both FNP rivers (n e =375-450 adults).
-Of note, similar methods are being carried out on the Petitcodiac river salmon population by project collaborators at Fort Folly First Nations with support from the Department of Fisheries and Oceans as well as local project partners.
-Dates during which research took place 2014-2019 Area in which research took place Upper Salmon River, Point Wolfe River(Fundy National Park) Petitcodiac Estimated number and weight of salmon retained N/A Resources Estimated cost of the research project ~£100,000 per annum.
-Cash and In-kind funding from Fisheries and Oceans Canada, Parks Canada, Members of The Atlantic Canada Fish Farmers Association and Fort Folly First Nation.
-Number of participating scientists One scientist from Parks Canada, other collaborating research institutes include University of New Brunswick, DFO, and Concordia University Name and e-mail address of coordinating scientist in charge of project Corey Clarke: corey.clarke@pc.gc.ca Details of research vessels, e.g. name, registration, call sign and description of vessel na Type and amount of gear and other equipment used Helicopter time (to release adults), Rotary screw trap and Elector-fisher (to capture juveniles), dive gear, net seines, commercial sea cages, hatchery facilities, small motorized boats, light trucks, fish transport trucks, fishing boats, acoustic tags, acoustic receivers.
+Independent research will be conducted by the University of New Brunswick (K.Samways lead) focused on monitoring the in-river movements (via RF tag and tracking) of released adult salmon as well as the effects of the released salmon on river food web productivity.
+Additional research began in 2016 by Dalhousie University (J. Grant Lead) focused on characterizing salmon habitat in Fundy National Park with 3-dimensional spatial data collected from a drone.
+Once characterized, the data will be used with UNB data on observed fish locations to produce a habitat use model.
+Of note, similar methods are being carried out on the Petitcodiac River salmon population by project collaborators at Fort Folly First Nations (T. Robinson lead) with support from the Department of Fisheries and Oceans, Parks Canada and local project partners.
+Dates during which research took place 2014-2019 Area in which research took place Upper Salmon River, Point Wolfe River(Fundy National Park) Petitcodiac Estimated number and weight of salmon retained N/A Resources Estimated cost of the ∼£100 K per annum. research project Cash and In-kind funding from Fisheries and Oceans Canada, Parks Canada, Members of The Atlantic Canada Fish Farmers Association and Fort Folly First Nation.
+Number of participating scientists One scientist from Parks Canada, University of New Brunswick and Dalhousie University, other collaborating research institutes include, DFO, and Concordia University

+Name and e-mail address of coordinating scientist in charge of project Corey Clarke: corey.clarke@pc.gc.ca Details of research vessels, e.g. name, registration, call sign and description of vessel na Type and amount of gear and other equipment used Helicopter time (to release adults), rotary screw trap and electrofisher (to capture juveniles), dive gear, net seines, commercial sea cages, hatchery facilities, small motorized boats, light trucks, fish transport trucks, fishing boats, acoustic/PIT/VHF tags, acoustic/PIT/VHF receivers.
+Details of any collaborating countries N/A